Riyaverma17060/fake-news-notarizer/README.md

 <img width="1896" height="884" alt="image" src="https://github.com/user-attachments/assets/647e44f5-a7cc-4a38-bc32-ab72b9482c4d" />

 # Current App Access:
 The app is currently hosted locally.
 You can run it on your command prompt via localhost:7860.
-Full public deployment is planned after integrating all roadmap features.

 # Repo Structure